zenml-io/zenml/docs/book/stack_components/experiment_tracker.md

 please check the list of already available alerters down below.
 {% endhint %}

-## List of available experiment tracker
+## List of available experiment trackers

 In its current version, ZenML comes with two integrations which feature experiment trackers as stack components, namely the `MLFlowExperimentTracker`